 Mike: Yeah, likewise.

 Gerald: So, listen, tell me your story.
-So how did you get started?
+How did you get started?

 Mike: But few of us had gotten there without losing some hair, getting some gray hair, giving up some weekends and evenings, maybe even pushing our team to do the same.

 Gerald: So you've been looking at my calendar right?
 Is that what you're saying?
 I've been looking at yours, go ahead.

 Mike: So it's this sort of strange feeling, I think most PMs find themselves in saying "I love this profession because where else you can have such an amazing impact?"
 But boy at what cost?
 And in fact, in my case, I should have left project management for about a decade, because I just couldn't pay the price anymore.
 And I only got back into it because I started to see that they actually have emerged some techniques that move the needle, that make a difference, that allow us to move faster, that allow us to deliver more reliably.
 And that give us leading indicators when things are starting to go wrong and give us more time to run some interference, intervene and figure a way to nip it in the bud.
 So, with that I felt like, you know what, it's time to get back into it, time to share these innovations with others, time to add some of my own if I can.
 Time to give back to the community and I have not a single hair on my head now, but maybe a junior PM out there who's really excited about starting off in this direction, this wonderful profession we have, maybe I can help them and spare them the gray hair or loss of their hair.